The Ultimate Guide to Glastonbury Stages and Areas

 Glasto Latino is an all-day affair.
 With Latin dance classes in the daytime, live bands in the evening and a party until 04:00.
 That is true Latin style.
 There is always a great vibe here so make sure you pop along.

 At 19:30 on Wednesday, there is a Cuban-style carnival procession with musicians and costumed performers.
 It is the perfect way to get the party started.

 Deluxe Diner / Rocket Lounge

-If you fancy elevating your festival foodie experience then head to The Deluxe Diner.
-Here you can have Gin soused Sea Bass, Grilled Devonshire Lobster and Peach, Lavender, Almond Tart.
+If you fancy elevating your festival foodie experience, head to The Deluxe Diner.
+Here you can have Gin soused Sea Bass, Grilled Devonshire Lobster and Peach, Lavender, and Almond Tart.
 Live Jazz is played in the background.
 It’s a bit better than a greasy burger!

 Glastonbury Free Press

 Did you know that Glastonbury has its own newspaper?
 Come down to the Glastonbury Free Press for a free copy.
 The paper is printed on a vintage 1957 printing machine.
 Make sure you buy some of the posters too.

 One of my favourite spots at Glastonbury.
 Strummerville is a charity that honours the legacy of Joe Strummer.
 Joe loved Glasto and would create a huge fire every year where people from all over the world would sit around it, jamming, chatting and chilling.

 This is recreated now right at the top of the festival giving you great views below.
 Come up and grab a drink and make friends whilst you put the world to rights.